emberjs/guides/source/configuring-ember/disabling-prototype-extensions.md

 }
 ```

-Or you can choose class which you want to disable prototype extension
+You can configure which classes to include prototype extensions
-by added a property to your application's configuration:
+for in your application's configuration like so:

 ```config/environment.js
 ENV = {